nicfv/npm/datafit/README.md

 ## Best Practices

 It's a good idea to start with rough curve fits and use the outputs from that in subsequent `fit` calls to finer-tune the results such as the one in the [single variable example](#single-variable), which will yield more consistent results, despite different paths taken to achieve the result.
 If possible, it's best to use `fit` during the testing phase, and store your parameters as constants to use in production software.
 This will ensure consistent results 100% of the time.

-## Contribute

-`datafit` is an open source software package hosted on a [GitHub repository](https://github.com/nicfv/npm) and is distributed under the [MIT License](https://raw.githubusercontent.com/nicfv/npm/main/LICENSE).
-Bug reports and feature requests can be submitted in [issues](https://github.com/nicfv/npm/issues).
-Contributions are also accepted by submitting a [pull request](https://github.com/nicfv/npm/pulls).
-Please follow the code styling if submitting a pull request.
-Thank you for your consideration!